Dee Virgin

-Javaris Drequis “Dee” Virgin (born October 29, 1993) is an American football cornerback for the Orlando Guardians of the XFL.
-He played college football at West Alabama.
+Javaris Drequis "Dee" Virgin (born October 29, 1993) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He played college football for the West Alabama Tigers.

 Professional career

 Houston Texans

 Virgin signed with the Houston Texans as an undrafted free agent on May 12, 2017.
 He was waived by the Texans on September 6, 2017 and was re-signed to the practice squad.
 He signed a reserve/future contract with the Texans on January 1, 2018.

 On September 1, 2018, Virgin was waived by the Texans.

 Detroit Lions

 On September 2, 2018, Virgin was claimed off waivers by the Detroit Lions.
 On October 2, 2018, Virgin was waived by the Lions and was re-signed to the practice squad.
 He was promoted to the active roster on December 22, 2018.

 Virgin re-signed with the Lions on April 21, 2020.
 He was waived on September 5, 2020 and signed to the practice squad the next day.
 He was elevated to the active roster on September 19 and November 25 for the team's weeks 2 and 12 games against the Green Bay Packers and Houston Texans, and reverted to the practice squad after each game.
 Virgin was released on December 17, 2020.